 Snake Plants are highly pest-resistant but in poor conditions, they can get mealybugs and/or spider mites.

 It’s best to take action as soon as you see any pest because they multiply like crazy.
 Pests can travel from houseplant to houseplant fast so make you get them under control as soon as you see them.

-In the garden they’ll propagate on their own, spreading by underground stems called rhizomes.
-As a houseplant, division followed by leaf cuttings is one of the easiest ways.
+When growing in the garden they’ll propagate on their own as they spread by underground stems called rhizomes.
+As a houseplant, division followed by leaf cuttings are the easiest ways.

 Snake Plants are easy-going with their soil nutrients requirements.
 Because root rot is one of its main issues that kill these plants, I’d recommend a fast and well-draining soil to help prevent this.

 I use succulent and cactus mix combined with potting soil in a ratio of 1:1.
 If the mix seems too heavy, I add in a few handfuls of pumice or perlite to up the ante on the aeration and drainage factor.
 I’ll also do this if the pot only has 1 or 2 smaller sized drain holes.

 You can read more about the soil mix I use for Snake Plants under “Repotting”.